How to Make Stickers with a Cricut to Sell

 Scanning Artwork

 If you create traditional art, it will need to be scanned.
-You can use a scanner (most printers come with a simple scanner) or you can use a scanner app on your phone.
+You can use a scanner (most printers come with a simple scanner) or a scanner app on your phone.

-1. Scan your work in at least 300 DPI.
-(I usually use 600 DPI to be safe.) screenshot of settings for scanning art
+- Scan your work using at least 300 DPI.
+(I usually use 600 DPI to be safe.)

 There are also programs like PicMonkey and Canva that allow you to do basic adjustments.

-I use the Pro version of Canva, which easily allows me to remove backgrounds and save images as a PNG with a transparent background.
+I use the Pro version of Canva, which easily allows me to remove backgrounds and save images as PNGs with transparent backgrounds.

-Cricut Design Space also has the automatic feature if you subscribe to Cricut Access.
+Cricut Design Space also has an automatic feature if you subscribe to Cricut Access.

 Making a PNG File in Canva

-4. Click edit image to access the background remover.
-It does a pretty good job of automatically removing the background, but you might want to remove some spots manually. canva background remover
+- Click edit image to access the background remover.
+It does a pretty good job of automatically removing the background, but you might want to remove some spots manually.

-9. You now have a PNG file with a transparent background. cloud with transparent background
+- You now have a PNG file with a transparent background.

 Using Print then Cut in Cricut Design Space